roytang/blog/content/posts/2008/07/eventide-prerelease.md

 [Voracious Hatchling][11]

 in play, which then proceeded to chase the life totals to to the other side of the board.
 I made several bad plays with the Hatchling, especially when he swung the 3/3 Hatchling into my 3/3 first-striking Kithkin with one mana open.
 I instinctively blocked, and of course he had the scar!
-This was very early on, and I don&#8217;t think he would have been able to win without the Hatchling, so I should have just gone all-in and mass blocked with everyone.
+This was very early on, and I don&'t think he would have been able to win without the Hatchling, so I should have just gone all-in and mass blocked with everyone.
 I lose the match 1-2.

 Round three, my opponent seemed new to tournaments, so I found myself holding back at some points.
 Flores said